1. Home

 Smartphones have become a staple of modern communication, connecting us in ways unimaginable a few decades ago.
 However, this convenience comes with a price—our health.
 The constant use of smartphones is contributing to an increase in headaches and migraines, a link many people remain unaware of.

-Dr. Jeff Matheson, a migraine specialist and pain management expert at the Headache, Migraine & Concussion Centre (HMCC), has seen a growing trend: patients experiencing migraines triggered by “text neck.”
+Our migraine specialists and pain management experts at the Headache, Migraine & Concussion Centre (HMCC) have observed a growing trend: an increasing number of patients are experiencing migraines triggered by “text neck.”

 The Link Between Smartphones and Migraines

-According to Dr. Matheson, many individuals don’t realize how their smartphone habits affect their health.
+According to our migraine specialist, many individuals don’t realize how their smartphone habits affect their health.

-“We’re seeing more people complain of headaches without understanding that their smartphones are part of the problem,” says Dr. Matheson.
+“We’re seeing more people complain of headaches without realizing that their smartphones may be part of the problem,” says our migraine specialist.

 The issue lies in the combination of poor posture and prolonged screen time.
 Texting often involves looking down at your phone, which places significant strain on your neck and upper spine.
 This posture, referred to as Forward Head Posture (FHP) or “text neck,” can lead to tension in the cervical spine, a common trigger for migraines.